molily/molily.de/_testing-angular/test-suites-with-jasmine.md

 <aside class="margin-note">Readable sentence</aside>

-The pattern `expect(actual).toEqual(expectedValue)` originates from Behavior-Driven Development (BDD) again.
-The code forms a human-readable sentence: “Expect the actual value to equal the expected value.”
-The `expect` function call and the matcher methods starting with `to` form a readable sentence.
+The pattern `expect(actualValue).toEqual(expectedValue)` originates from Behavior-Driven Development (BDD) again.
+The `expect` function call and the matcher methods form a human-readable sentence: “Expect the actual value to equal the expected value.”
 The goal is to write a specification that is as readable as a plain text but can be verified automatically.

 <div class="book-sources" markdown="1">
 - [Jasmine documentation: Built-in matchers](https://jasmine.github.io/api/edge/matchers)